jopo86/quiz-maker/README.md

 This project is still in development.

 ## Installation
-The app is simply a standalone, cross-platform executable.
 To install, simply download the zip file below, extract it, and run QuizMaker.exe under the QuizMaker folder.
+Once downloaded, you can move the QuizMaker folder anywhere.
 [Latest Release](https://mega.nz/file/Ck5yRBCZ#Pah3ghR0sAcGDmFs_BE1tdZOEEnnUkJaZuxYJgHKK7U)
 [All Releases](https://mega.nz/folder/Xlxk0JhR#GEoC0FFyyR9OX82k4XjYNg)